apux/apux.github.io/source/2015-05-04-directory-tree.html.markdown

 It is possible to have a colored output with the `-C` option.
 This shows directories in blue, executable files in green, etc.

 `tree` has a lot of options.
-I showed just a few of them, but you can see all these options by `man`.
+Here, I showed just a few of them, but you can see all these options by using `man`.

     man tree